Convert a SID to String with Java

-A string SID has this format:
+A string SID follows this format:

 S-1-IdentifierAuthority-SubAuthority1-SubAuthority2-...-SubAuthorityn